MPLS Segment Routing, Part 2: Junos Config!

 It’s in that mode already.
 That’s without any config.

-And yet, if you don’t explicitly configure it, your commit will fail.
+And yet, if you don’t explicitly configure it, your commit will fail when you try to configure a segment routing global block.

 root@R7# commit check